 In 2015, TBSB entered into a Construction Agreement with the liquidator of ANDSB to rehabilitate the abandoned project.
 Construction work commenced in 2016 and revenue and costs relating to the rehabilitation of the project are recognised in the statements of comprehensive income.
 The outcome of the construction cannot be reliably measured due to incomplete information on the number of house buyers and amount of progress billings.
 Accordingly, the revenue is recognised to the extent of costs incurred that is probable will be recovered.

 Interest expenses capitalised in property development costs

-Interest expenses incurred to finance the reclamation of land, amounting to RM4,876,000 (2019: RM7,403,000) have been capitalised in property development costs.
+Interest expenses incurred to finance the acquisition and reclamation of land, amounting to RM7,403,000 (2018: RM8,879,000) have been capitalised in property development costs.

 15. Investment properties